bshelburn/stock-analysis-challenge/README.md

 ### 2017 Refactored
 <img width="289" alt="VBA_Challenge_2017" src="https://user-images.githubusercontent.com/84201082/124401911-6b982580-dcfa-11eb-9fe4-fb271446990f.png">

-Overall stocks performed very well for the year of 2017.   tHE ONLY STOCK WITH A NEGAtive return was TERP out of the 12 analyzied.
+Overall stocks performed very well for the year of 2017.
+The only stock with a negative return was TERP out of the 12 analyzied.
 Although Steve's parents were looking at Daily Volume traded as an indicator of a successful stock TERP was actually 5 out of 12 in terms of volume but still had a negative return.

 ### 2018 Original
 <img width="257" alt="2018 Original" src="https://user-images.githubusercontent.com/84201082/124401896-5ae7af80-dcfa-11eb-84c0-9df93763a299.png">